furonglegend/spathrag/README.md

 pip install -e .
 ```
 ## explanation
 This project code is only used for principle explanation.
+The code is only used as an early version.